SimmonsBI/bmotif-matlab/README.md

 ## Overview

 `bmotif` is software to count occurrences of motifs in bipartite networks, as well as the number of times each node appears in each unique position within motifs. `bmotif` considers all 44 unique bipartite motifs up to six nodes and all 148 unique positions within these motifs.
 It is available in [R](https://github.com/SimmonsBI/bmotif), [MATLAB](https://github.com/SimmonsBI/bmotif-matlab) and [Python](https://github.com/SimmonsBI/bmotif-python). `bmotif` was originally developed to analyse bipartite species interaction networks in ecology but its methods are general and can be applied to any bipartite graph.

-The code is released under the MIT license.
+## Motif and motif position dictionary
+The motifs corresponding to each motif ID and the positions corresponding to each motif position ID can be found in **Simmons, B.I, Sweering, M. J. M, Dicks, L. V., Sutherland, W. J., Di Clemente, R. bmotif: a package for counting motifs in bipartite networks. (paper not yet published, full citation will be placed here when the paper is published)**.
+These were defined following Baker et al (2015) Appendix 1 Figure A27.

 ## Scripts
 ### Guide